joinpursuit/capstone/ideation/README.md

   - A new version of an app that already exists, but is significantly different (compare/contrast MySpace to FaceBook)
   - Other (make sure you can clearly explain, if it is other)

 Now that you've gotten an idea that you are interested in building out, you would take the time to make user stories, wireframes and ERDs.
-It's ok if you don't remember what these are or perhaps have not done them yet.
+It's ok if you don't remember what these are or perhaps have learned about them yet.
 We will go over them in a later lesson.

 ### An Example